 Making It Work

 As with all computer programming, the most efficient way to learn how to work with Drupal 8's new multilingual features is by seeing an example.
-In this instance, we will create a basic page in both English and Spanish, and see how to control which one is presented to the user.
-(We will assume that the site's default language is English.)
+In this instance, I will create a basic page in both English and Spanish, and see how to control which one is presented to the user.
+(I will assume that the site's default language is English.)

 After enabling the four modules mentioned earlier, go to the languages configuration page (admin/config/regional/language), which allows you to add any of the available languages.

 Next, add Spanish to your website.

 As expected, the original language, English, is still the default one.